nextgis/docs_ngcom/source/tracking.rst

 Introduction
 -------------

-Monitoring of moving objects function is based on registration of changing user’s geolocation in time and is necessary to record the history of its movement on the ground.
+Monitoring of moving objects function is based on registration of the user’s geolocation changing over time and is necessary to record the history of its movement on the ground.
-Tracking can be useful when you need to save a record of the route, track and further analyze the trajectories of movement of objects in space.
+Tracking can be useful when you need to save a record of the route, track and further analyze the trajectories of objects moving in space.

 How tracking works
 -------------------

-A track is a sequence of points in space over time to be displayed on a web map.
+A track is a sequence of points in space over time to be displayed on a Web Map.

-Monitoring process looks like this - a person launches tracking in the mobile application, follows the route, stops tracking in the end.
+Monitoring process looks like this - a person launches tracking in the mobile application, follows the route, stops tracking at the end.
-After that, recorded tracks are sent to the Web GIS server and are displayed on the web map (if it's configured).
+After that, the recorded tracks are sent to the Web GIS server and are displayed on the Web Map (if it's configured).

 Creating tracker groups
 -----------------------

-If you want see tracks on a web map, it’s needed to set up your Web GIS - create special resources groups:
+If you want see tracks on a Web Map, you need to set up your Web GIS - create special resource groups:

 1. Create a resource **Trackers group**.
-This is a folder which contains trackers (devices that sent data to Web GIS).
+This is a folder which contains trackers (devices that send data to Web GIS).

 .. figure:: _static/group_trackers_en.png
    :name: Create a group of trackers